globalise-huygens/nlp-semantic-role-labeling/Code/README.md

+# Multitask Learning (MTL)

+> Files necesary for implementing MTL setup of Semantic Role Labeling (SRL) and Named Entity Recognition and Classification (NERC)

+# Single-task fine-tuning

+> Files necessary for implementing the seperate single-task fine-tuning of SRL and NERC

 # Data Distribution Utilities

 > Python module for analyzing and visualizing sentence, token, semantic role, and named entity distributions in the VOC data files as listed in the Data folder.